getampt/docs/ampt-cli/standard-mode.md

 ---
 title: Standard Mode
-description: Standard mode allows developers to run commands from your terminal without having to open an interactive session.
+description: Ampt CLI to run commands from your terminal to manage the lifecycle of your application.
 ---

 Standard mode allows developers to run commands from your terminal without having to open an interactive session.
 Login is still required.